VOD Streaming: Video on Demand Definition and How It Works (2023)

 The low-cost entry barrier makes it easy for businesses and individual content makers to break into the VOD industry.
 It also means that users can consume VOD content with very little investment in equipment.

 Since most VOD services are available on smartphones, VOD’s reach is massive.
-Such a vast network translates to a worldwide audience base that is reachable with a few clicks and taps.
+Such a vast network translates to a reachable worldwide audience base with a few clicks and taps.

 One of the differences between traditional video consumption and VOD is that viewers almost always access VOD content from a personal device.
-This means, as the service provider, you can get access to massive amounts of data about your viewers.
+As the service provider, this means you can access massive amounts of data about your viewers.

 This allows better audience segmentation, targeting, and content delivery.
 With detailed data about how customers interact with your content and their demographic data points, you can fine-tune your VOD model for delivering tailored content to the viewers.